Luanda: Airports

-The main airport of Luanda was Quatro de Fevereiro Airport, which is still the largest in the country.
-A new international airport, Angola International Airport was constructed southeast of the city, a few kilometres from Viana, and was expected to be opened in 2011.
+The main airport of Luanda was Quatro de Fevereiro Airport.
+A new international airport, Dr. António Agostinho Neto International Airport was constructed southeast of the city, a few kilometres from Viana, and was expected to be opened in 2011.
 However, as the Angolan government did not continue to make the payments due to the Chinese enterprise in charge of the construction, the firm suspended its work in 2010.
 The airport finally opened in November 2023.
 The new airport will gradually replace the old airport.

 Port

 The Port of Luanda serves as the largest port of Angola and is one of the busiest ports in Africa.
 Major expansion of this port is also taking place.
 In 2014, a new port is being developed at Dande, about 30 km to the north.

 The Port of Luanda is one of the busiest ports in Africa.

 Road transport

 Luanda's roads are in a poor state of repair, but are undergoing an extensive reconstruction process by the government in order to relieve traffic congestion in the city.
 Major road repairs can be found taking place in nearly every neighbourhood, including a major 6-lane highway connected Luanda to Viana.